Creative Jobs: What Graphic Designers Do

 Can You Be a Graphic Designer Without Drawing Skills?

-Well, in short: if we are talking about graphic design without high goals for success, yes, it may happen that you can earn their living in the sphere without great skills in drawing.
-Still, on the ground of practice, in the cases when a graphic designer aims at professional growth, a cool career, and really interesting projects, drawing skills and knowledge of academic drawing theory are a vital condition of success.
+Well, in short, if we are talking about graphic design without high goals for success, yes, it may happen that you can earn a living in the sphere without great skills in drawing.
+Still, in practice, when a graphic designer aims at professional growth, a cool career, and really interesting projects, drawing skills and knowledge of academic drawing theory are vital for success.

-To get a bit deeper, it’s worth mentioning that in some other spheres of design it happens that you can be a high-level professional without being skillful in drawing (still, graphic design definitely doesn’t belong to them).
-For example, in the current conditions of the UI design field, with a variety of tools and hundreds of stocks with graphic assets like icons, illustrations, and photos, these resources may be enough for creating some kinds of interfaces.
-However, those who strive for originality, functional and unique graphics for their projects will create them from scratch or delegate these tasks to graphic designers.
-And the great high-quality graphic assets are basically grounded in great knowledge and skills of drawing and painting.
-Unlike other spheres, in graphic design, it is the core to be able to draw if you aim at success.
+To get a bit deeper, it’s worth mentioning that in some other spheres of design, it happens that you can be a high-level professional without being skillful in drawing (still, graphic design definitely doesn’t belong to them).
+For example, in the current state of the UI design field, with a variety of tools and hundreds of stock images featuring graphic assets like icons, illustrations, and photos, these resources may be enough to create some kinds of interfaces.
+However, those who strive for originality, functionality, and unique graphics for their projects will create them from scratch or delegate these tasks to graphic designers.
+And the high-quality graphic assets are grounded in strong drawing and painting skills.
+Unlike other spheres, in graphic design, it is essential to be able to draw to succeed.

-Art school and lessons of academic drawing in its classic form give a broad and solid artistic basis of composition, coloristic, drawing and painting techniques, history of arts.
-Adding to them the hours of elaborate training in which you practice hand-drawing, painting, sketching, ocular estimation, ability to see and transfer the lightest shades and shadows and the like, you get much stronger, more skillful and diverse as an artist.
-This is actually the best basis for creating nice, stylish and high-quality graphics with the complexity of any level required.
+Art school and lessons in academic drawing in its classic form provide a broad and solid artistic foundation in composition, color theory, drawing, painting techniques, and the history of art.
+Adding to them the hours of elaborate training in which you practice hand-drawing, painting, sketching, ocular estimation, the ability to see and transfer the lightest shades and shadows, and the like, you get much stronger, more skillful, and diverse as an artist.
+This is actually the best basis for creating high-quality, stylish graphics with the level of complexity required.

-As for real examples, graphic designers at Tubik Studio do have the remarkable basis of professional training and academic qualification starting from several years of intensive studying in art schools and then moving up with majors in architecture, visual arts, and design.
-With all that stuff, mastering design software like Adobe Photoshop, Illustrator, and Procreate and combining it with the knowledge of modern trends in digital design and art, they have worked out their personal artistic style and have developed it more and more in actual design projects accomplished by the studio as well as design concepts.
+As for real examples, graphic designers at Tubik Studio have a remarkable foundation in professional training and academic qualifications, starting with several years of intensive study at art schools and then advancing to majors in architecture, visual arts, and design.
+With all that stuff, mastering design software like Adobe Photoshop, Illustrator, and Procreate, and combining it with the knowledge of modern trends in digital design and art, they have worked out their personal artistic style and have developed it more and more in actual design projects accomplished by the studio, as well as design concepts.

 Sketching for Winter Olympics illustration